Rescue Ranch & Sanctuary

 Step 4: Using gloves, pick up the ducklings and put them into a box or brown bag with a towel on the bottom.

-Step 5: Call ahead & deliver the ducklings to our sanctuary!
+Step 5: Call ahead & deliver the ducklings to the closest wildlife rescue!

 Please note: rescuing ducklings is a time-sensitive task, because ducklings tire easily and can drown.